amora197/pbgl-gdd/README.rst

 Introduction
 ------------

 GDD is a tool for variant analysis written in Python.
 It uses multiple libraries, such as Pandas, Numpy, Scikit-Allel, and others.
 The description and parameters for each function is described below.
+The online step-by-step documentation can also be found `online in the ReadtheDocs webpage <https://gdd.readthedocs.io/en/latest/>`_ or by copy/pasting the following link: https://gdd.readthedocs.io/en/latest/.

 Available Functions
 -------------------